Lurkerpyke/Lurkerpyke/README.md

-- 👋 Hi, I’m @Lurkerpyke
+- 👋 Hi, I’m Leandro Soares
 - 👀 I’m interested in working with computer science
 - 🌱 I’m currently learning new programing languages
-- 💞️ I’m looking to collaborate on my client project
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me email: leandro.soares.eneterio@gmail.com

 <!---